 Contributing Editor and Patron

-Wayne Bradshaw is a librarian and scholar researching the relationship between radical philosophy and trends in modernist literature.
+Wayne Bradshaw is a library-based scholar researching the relationship between radical philosophy and trends in modernist literature.
 His book, The Ego Made Manifest: Max Stirner, Egoism, and the Modern Manifesto, is available from Bloomsbury.

 Copyright Information